CFreeman04/Minesweeper/README.md

 # Minesweeper

-This is the classic Minesweeper game impleted in Windows Form C#
+This is the classic Minesweeper game implemented in Windows Form C#

 ## Screens
 ![Initial](Screens/Initial.jpg)